esghhe/timed-quiz/README.md

-# Timed-quiz
+# Awesome Timed-quiz

 ## Description
-this is a timed quize on JavaScript app that stores highscores
+This is a timed quiz on JavaScript app that stores highscores.

 ## Installation
 1. Download or clone repository